Can You Eat Tiramisu While Pregnant?

 - The dessert is made in small, artisanal settings without clear labeling

-Is Tiramisu Ever Safe During Pregnancy?
+When Is Tiramisu Safe During Pregnancy?

 It can be, but only under specific conditions.